Karl-Ryan0/Portfolio-5/README.md

 #### Internal Testing / Bugs found
 Code was mostly tested on VS Code and PythonTutor with regular PEP8 checks.

+#### Item Creation
+Staff were able to create product items that had negative values, leading to potentially negative value orders or severely reduced total prices, which in turn could severely hamper revenue.
+This was corrected by adding a simple check to the form that will disallow values below zero.

 #### Database
 * Database was initially set up incorrectly and items were using strange tags.
 By investigating ElephantSQL I was able to see the proper terms to be used in the site, especially in relation to images on the blog.
 * When attempting to create a one to one field for newsletter subscription, I would get an AttributeError.
 This was resolved by updating the UserProfile model, which led to -